-Last year I dove into Vagrant and Chef to setup developer environments.
-For a while now I’ve been trying to wrap my head around Docker and why people are raving about it in the devops world so I decided try it more.
+Last year I dove into Vagrant and Chef to automate setup of developer environments.
+For a while now I've been trying to wrap my head around Docker and why people are raving about it in the devops world so I decided try it more.

 Docker is a very powerful tool to spin up isolated "containers” which are similar to virtual machines except that they aren't.
 They are built and ran as developers choose and every step inside a build file creates an image subset that can be used as a starting point in another image.

 What does that mean?
 Well say you have 3 steps to setup a simple WordPress server.